-Vegan Stir-Fry Soup is a really easy, super quick nutritious meal.
+Vegan stir-fry soup is a really easy, super quick nutritious one-pot meal.

 Chuck all the ingredients into your saucepan and simmer for a few minutes and the result is an amazing dish that can be tailored with countless flavours and jazzed up with a variety of garnishes.

-This stir-fry soup recipe is perfect for feeding hungry family's in a hurry.
+This stir-fry soup recipe is perfect for feeding hungry family's or a crowd in a hurry.

 I first thought about the idea of stir-fry soup when I felt like a stir-fry but I didn't have a wok.
 So I thought why not just chuck it all in the pan and see what happens.
 The result was very tasty and my kids approved.